JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/1988-01-04-resourcenaming.md

 <br>

 ## Basic principle
-All resource names follow a simple convention, with minor differences between different resource types. (outlined below)
+All resource names follow a simple convention.

 <img src="{{ site.blogbaseurl }}img/blog/resourcenaming/whatwheredescriptionsize.jpg" alt="what_where_description_size">

+Let's first describe every element briefly.
+After the advantages, we'll see how this applies to each resource type.

 #### &lt;WHAT&gt;
-Typically a standard Android view class.
-Limited set of options per resource type (see below). </br> (e.g. MainActivity -> `activity`)
+Indicate what the resource actually represents, often a standard Android view class.
+Limited options per resource type. </br> (e.g. MainActivity -> `activity`)

 #### &lt;WHERE&gt;
 Describe where it logically belongs in the app.
 Resources used in multiple screens use `all`, all others use the custom part of the Android view subclass they are in. </br> (e.g. MainActivity -> `main`, ArticleDetailFragment -> `articledetail`)